-Each classroom teacher has adopted some version of the three main rules.
+Each classroom teacher has adopted some version of the above rules.
 The teachers work with the children to make sure the rules are understood and the reasons for the rules are taught.
 Children learn that each adult may have different procedures to helping them follow the rules.
-Each classroom/grade level has established a Discipline Cycle that rewards positive behaviors and outlines consequences for undesirable behaviors.
-All parents will be informed about the discipline cycle at the beginning of the year.
-A goal of each classroom discipline cycle is to help your child grow in self-discipline skills.
-Students who are unable to do this, and have completed the classroom Discipline Cycle will be asked to complete a Student Incident Report or Behavior Notice.
-The teacher will help the child with finding ways to use selfdiscipline to improve their behavior, and/or to find ways to make amends if there was injury to another's feelings.
+All parents will be informed about the discipline procedures and expectations.
+Students who are unable to follow the stated rules, will receive a discipline report.
+The teacher will help the child find ways to use self-discipline to improve their behavior, and/or to find ways to make amends if there was injury to another's feelings.
 Notices are tracked by the student's homeroom teacher, but may be given by any adult supervisor.

-Let Notices are either written or stapled in the student's assignment book,

-4 Parents are requested to sign the assignment book or the form, letter, etc. and have the student return it the next day, to the responsible teacher.
+- ♣ Notices are either written or stapled in the student's assignment book, - Parents are requested to sign the assignment book or the form, letter, etc. and have the student return it the next day, to the responsible teacher.

-If a student receives a certain number of these reports within the teacher's designated time, then s/he receives and Office Referral.
+If a student receives a certain number of these reports within the teacher's designated time, then s/he receives an Office Referral.
 This is sent to the principal or counselor with the student so that the child can be retrained in the self-discipline skill which s/he is lacking or counseled about their behavior.
 Parents will be notified when their child receives an Office Referral and a time for retraining or counseling will be arranged.